 - Triple negative breast cancer at age 60 years or younger

 - Ovarian cancer at any age

 - Pancreatic cancer or aggressive prostate cancer at any age

 - A family history on either your mother's or father's side of:

-- Two or more individuals in the family (parent, child, sibling, grandparent, aunt/uncle) with breast and/or ovarian cancer
+- Two or more individuals in the family (parent, child, sibling, grandparent, aunt/uncle) with breast cancer

 - One or more close male relatives with breast cancer